zhengwei0409/CodeForNature/README.md

-# FOP CODE FOR NATURE 2.0
+# FOP CODE FOR NATURE 3.0
-*hopefully only have 2.0*
+*yea this must be the final version*

+In the 3.0 version, we introduced a new feature - global leaderboard.
+A special thanks to myself.

 In the 2.0 version, we introduced a new feature - password hashing.
 A special thanks to the person who implemented this valuable addition.